 - Haematological disease, notably vitamin B12, folate and iron deficiencies

 - Strachan's syndrome

 - Establish the cause.

-- Symptomatic treatment is local: it aims to protect the area, relieve pain, reduce inflammation and control secondary infection.
+- Local treatment aims to protect the ulcerated area, to relieve pain, to reduce inflammation, or to control secondary infection.

 - An unexplained ulcer of more than three weeks' duration warrants an urgent specialist review.